-Public consultation on the final, proposed submission versions of the Forest Heath Local Plan documents runs until 5pm 21 February 2017.
+Public consultation on the final, proposed submission versions of the Forest Heath Local Plan documents has been extended until 5pm on Monday 13 March 2017.
 Find out how this affects your neighbourhood by entering your postcode here: Find my nearest.
 Full details can be found at http://westsuffolk.jdi-consult.net/localplan/.
 Find out details of all our drop in sessions

 Keep any eye out for information here on the Bury St Edmunds Town Centre Masterplan consultation coming this spring.

 For more on the masterplan visit Bury St Edmunds Town Centre Masterplan